zkat/matrix-curious/README.md

 ### Help!
 I tried to join the Matrix Curious link but I can't join the room?

-The Matrix Curious link (TODO: link) is actually a link to something called a "Space", roughly equivalent to a Discord or Slack server.
+The [Matrix Curious link](https://matrix.to/#/#matrix-curious:matrix.org) is actually a link to something called a "Space", roughly equivalent to a Discord or Slack server.
 They're a very new feature, so many clients don't yet fully support them.
 Some of the confusion comes from the fact that they are _technically_ rooms, so clients who aren't fully Space-aware might get confused and try to treat it as one.

 If you try first joining the space from something like Element or FluffyChat, you'll be able to join the rooms, and then other clients should work just fine for those individual rooms.